-In the following year, Curriculum and Instruction will return to the job-embedded model and reduce the number of substitutes requested to release teachers per day.
+In the 2019-2020 school year, Curriculum and Instruction will return to the job-embedded model and reduce the number of substitutes requested to release teachers per day.
 It is hoped that this change will alleviate the number of uncovered classrooms.
-The Professional Development for Elementary will focus on Assessment, Universal Design for Learning, Designated and Integrated ELD and Science Adoption.
-These changes will be reflected in Goal 4: Professional Development.